jabowery/EHDUFO/README.md

 # EHDUFO
-An electrohydrodynamic model explaning the McMinnville UFO event.
+An electrohydrodynamic model explanation for the McMinnville UFO event.